tobio-shoyo/Rem_Robot-1/README.md

 + [x] Heroku Deploy
 + [x] Docker/Local Machine

-╘══「 Can be found on telegram as [Cutiepii Robot](https://t.me/RemCutebot) 」
+╘══「 Can be found on telegram as [Rem Robot](https://t.me/RemCutebot) 」

 ## ╒═══「 Credits 」
 The bot is based of on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars)